kstoeckl/ASX_Machine_Learning/README.rst

 	Clone the Repository.

-	You have two main options on setting up the environment and path.
+	You have two main options for setting up the environment and path.

 	**Option 1:**
 		Navigate to the directory and run $ conda env create